Relintai/broken_seals/README.md

 ### The project requires a few custom engine modules to run! read the Editing the game part!

+Keep in mind, that most of the work went into the engine modules so far, and the style itself.

 A 3D third person RPG.
 With both multiplayer, and singleplayer capabilities.

 The main gameplay-loop goal is to create an experience with enough complexity and depth, that can rival the more old-school MMO- and action rpgs, because nowadays I feel like that is something that got lost.